IHE/ITI.Finance/input/pagecontent/volume-1.md

 ##### XX.4.2.7.2 Claim Tracking Process Flow

 * PoS - The point of service system is a Claims Requestor that has formulated a claim and waits for a response from the FIS.
-* FIS - Financing and Insurance System is a Claims Manager that manages the claims processing and scrutinisation.
+* FIS - Financing and Insurance System is a Claims Manager that manages the claims processing and scrutinization.

 <figure>
 {%include usecase7-processflow.svg%}